Zarrko

-Zarrko, the Tomorrow Man is a supervillain appearing in American comic books published by Marvel Comics.
+Zarrko, the Tomorrow Man (Artur Zarrko) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is most commonly associated with Thor.

 Publication history

-Zarrko was created by Stan Lee and Jack Kirby, and first appeared in Journey into Mystery #86 (November, 1962).
+Zarrko was created by Stan Lee and Jack Kirby, and first appeared in Journey into Mystery #86 (November 1962).

 Fictional character biography

-Zarrko is an evil scientist from the future, born in Old New York of the peaceful 23rd century of an alternate future.
-Zarrko was once a civil servant, but built a time machine to travel through time and gather weapons.
-Zarrko stole an experimental cobalt bomb, but came into conflict with Thor, and was eventually defeated and rendered amnesiac.
+Zarrko is an inhabitant of New York in the 23rd century, in what appears to be an unknown alternate timeline.
+He becomes a civil servant specializing in the study of history but decides to use his intelligence for personal gain.
+Zarrko builds a makeshift time machine to travel back to the 20th century and steal an experimental cobalt bomb.
+The hero Thor defeats him; in the process, Zarrko is rendered amnesiac and returned to his proper time.

-Loki eventually restored Zarrko's memories, leading him to return to the 20th century with a giant mining robot and coerce Thor into helping him in exchange for not attacking further.
-When Zarrko and Thor return to the 30th century, the latter works with the ruling World Council to defeat the former.
+Loki restores Zarrko's memories, leading him to return to the 20th century with a giant mining robot and coerce Thor into helping him in exchange for not attacking further.
+When Zarrko and Thor return to the 30th century, Thor works with the ruling World Council to defeat Zarrko.

-Zarrko later clashed with Kang when he tried to conquer Zarrko's 23rd century.
-Zarrko enlisted the aid of Spider-Man and Iron Man, as Kang had captured the other Avengers, to get inside Kang's base.
-Zarrko then sent three devices to the Present to de-evolve that era to pre-industrial times, except for an area containing an American missile base, from which he planned to steal nuclear weapons and rule the 23rd Century, but this was stopped by Spider-Man and the Human Torch.
-Spider-Man then returned to the 23rd century with the Inhumans and defeated the two villains.
+Zarrko clashes with Kang when he tries to conquer Zarrko's time period.
+Zarrko enlists the aid of Spider-Man and Iron Man to get inside Kang's base, as Kang had captured the other Avengers.
+Zarrko sends three devices to the present day to de-evolve that era to pre-industrial times, except for an area containing an American missile base.
+From there, he plans to steal nuclear weapons and rule the 23rd century.
+He is stopped by Spider-Man and the Human Torch.

-Zarrko later conquered an Earth in the 50th century, where he encountered the Time-Twisters.
-He used his Servitor robot to enlist the aid of Thor and the Warriors Three to defeat the Time-Twisters.
-He journeyed with them to the "end of time" to thwart the Time-Twisters's birth, but when he returned to the 50th Century he found himself deposed as ruler.
+Zarrko conquers Earth in the 50th century, where he encounters the Time-Twisters.
+He uses his Servitor robot to enlist the aid of Thor and the Warriors Three to defeat the Time-Twisters.
+Zarrko journeys with them to the "end of time" to thwart the Time-Twisters's birth.
+When Zarrko returns to the 50th century, he learns that he has been overthrown in his absence.

-Sometime later, Zarrko travelled to 2591 and tricked Dargo Ktor, the Thor of that era, into accompanying him to the 20th Century to battle the second Thor and Beta Ray Bill.
-Zarrko sought to use the energy unleashed by their hammers in the clash to activate the radical Time Stabilizer device to use to collapse all the timelines into one.
-However, he has left adrift in the time-stream.
+Sometime later, Zarrko travels to 2591 and tricks Dargo Ktor, the Thor of that era, into accompanying him to the 20th century to battle the second Thor (Eric Masterson) and Beta Ray Bill.
+Zarrko seeks to use the energy unleashed by the two's hammers to activate his Time Stabilizer device and collapse all the timelines into one.
+However, he is left adrift in the time-stream.